Committee of Adjustment

 How is the Public Involved?

 Because all consent proposals are reviewed against local planning policies and regulations, no advance public notice is required.
 However, the Committee of Adjustment provides an opportunity for those concerned to express their views by holding a public meeting prior to making a decision.
-A notice is placed in the Welland Tribune (Civic Corner) and every property owner within 60 metres is mailed a Notice of Hearing.
+A notice is placed in Niagara This Week (Civic Corner) and every property owner within 60 metres is mailed a Notice of Hearing.

 If a proposed severance comes to your attention and you have a serious concern about its effects on you or your property, you should: